mlatysheva/udacity_capstone_travel_app/README.md

 ### Plan Your Trip API

-This is a one-page application that receives the city and the date to which and when the user is planning to travel and returns the weather forecast for the destination date and updates the picture with the photo of the destination city.

-This API uses the following external APIs to get information:

-Geonames: to receive the longitude and latitude based on the destination city;
-Weatherbit: to receive the forecast based on the longitude and latitude;
+This is a one-page form application that:
+- receives from the user the city, the departure date and the return date,
+- makes API calls to three external APIs and receives weather and location data,
+- calculates how many days the trip is away,
+- calculates the length of the trip,
+- posts the collected trip data to the server and
+- updates the user interface with the data it returns:
+1) from Weatherbit API: the weather forecast (max and min temperature and precipitation index) for the departure date if the trip is no more than 16 days away or
+2) from Weatherbit API: the historic weather data (max and min temperature and precipitation index) for the departure date if the trip is more than 16 days way
+3) from Geonames API: the longitude, latitude and the country
-Pixabay: to receive the photo url based on the city and country.
+4) from Pixabay API: the url of an image for the given city and country

 ## Configuration